incremental-design/app-stencils/packages/vue3/component-base/README.md

   ![Use the functions in the `Theme` slot prop to style your component's markup](../../../.readme/diagram-vue3-component-base-theme-your-component.png)

   The base component's [`Theme`](#style–your–component–with-the-base-components-theme-slot-prop) slot prop contains all of the CSS you need to style your component.
 All you need to do reach into it, grab the styles you need, and bind them to your markup's `:style` attributes.
-The Theme() function will even update your component's appearance in response to user interactions - no `:hover` or `:active` selectors required!
+It will even update your component's appearance in response to user interactions - no `:hover` or `:active` selectors required!

-- **Customize the base component's theme with a single string**
+- **Customize the base component's theme with a single string.**

   <!-- need a storybook that cycles a component through different styles, and a gif that links to it -->